michaelmangelsdorf/myth/doc/bops.md

 I'm sure that you're asking yourself what these might be.

 This group of 8 instructions is probably the easiest one to understand.
-BOP stands for "B:O Pointers".
+BOP stands for "B:O Pointer".
 As you know by now, the B:O register pair has a central place as the only address register in this computer.

 In order to use it, almost invariably, you must copy suitable values into B and into O, before you can read or write memory.

-In order to aleviate this repetitive task, there are four "wide" registers, into which you can save and from which you can restore the B:O register pair in one go.
+In order to alleviate this repetitive task, there are four "wide" registers, into which you can save and from which you can restore the B:O register pair in one go.

 These registers are the four "amenity" or BOP registers P1, P2, P3, and P4.